stuartdd/PiServerSpringBoot/README.md

 ```
 ## Definitions
 `"system": {}` - This is a list of name value pairs.
 They are copied to the System.properties when the configuration file is loaded.
 They are equivilent to the -D Java command line option.

-`"logPath": "logs", "logName": "PiServer"` - Is used to define the locations for the Log4j2 configuration XML file.
-They are copied to the System.properties when the configuration file is load so they can be substituted in to the Log4j2.xml file at run time.
+`"logPath": "logs", "logName": "PiServer"` - Are used to define the locations for the Log4j2 configuration XML file.
+They are copied to the System.properties when the configuration file is load so they can be substituted in to the log4j2.xml file at run time.

+If -D was used to set these System proeprties on the command line these parameters will be ignored.

+If these values are empty then the -D option will need to be used and the log4j2.xml substitutions will not take place.

+The file is here:
+`PiServerSpringBoot/src/main/resources/log4j2-spring.xml.`

+`'"allowServerStopCtrl": true'` enables the server to be stopped via a ReST call. `server/stop`